davemoore22/sorcery/README.md

 * Procedurally-Generated Infinite Content (like Diablo)
 * Modding

-## What next? (as of December 2023)
+## What next? (as of January 2024)

-I'm am currently implementing Items, Inventory, and Item-Handling.
+I've almost finished the Compendium (Museum/Bestiary/Spellbook), and I'm also making progress on Items, Inventory, and Item-Handling.

 Initially I am planning to remake Wizardry 1, then adding 2 and 3, and then subsequently providing infinite procedurally-generated content like that of Diablo for example.
 In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru>.